Chihuahuas are plucky little pups – but if you adore them, wait until you see our list of Chihuahua mixed breeds!

 8. Chi Chon (Chihuahua x Bichon Frise)

-Most of the Chi Chons we’ve seen have looked more like Bichon Frises than Chihuahuas, but that’s not necessarily a bad thing.
+Most of the Chi Chons we’ve seen have looked more like bichon frises than Chihuahuas, but that’s not necessarily a bad thing.

-Plus, Bichon Frises tend to be better equiped for dealing with extreme temperatures than Chihuahuas are, which may make them good choices for owners who like to spend lots of time outside.
+Plus, bichon frises tend to be better equiped for dealing with extreme temperatures than Chihuahuas are, which may make them good choices for owners who like to spend lots of time outside.

 9. Chi Chi (Chihuahua x Chinese Crested)

 I don’t know what to say about Chi Chis, but I am sure that if you were to ever start an all-dog, hair-metal band, you’d definitely want these mutts filling out your lineup.
 If only there was a way to teach them to headbang… With a laid back attitude, these pups make excellent couch companions.

 11. Chug (Chihuahua x Pug)

-Little known fact: Chihuahua/Pug mixes can intercept satellite transmissions with their ears.
-In all seriousness, pug/Chihuahua mixes are typically very good companions, who are both friendly and dedicated to their families (although they often bond strongly with one particular family member).
-They also don’t have tremendous exercise needs, making them a great breed for seniors or anyone looking for a slower-paced pal.
+Little known fact: Chihuahua/pug mixes can intercept satellite transmissions with their ears.
+In all seriousness, Chugs are typically very good companions, who are both friendly and dedicated to their families (although they often bond strongly with one particular family member and require quite a bit of attention from their preferred person).

-12. Chibo Terrier (Chihuahua x Boston Terrier)
+12. BoChi (Chihuahua x Boston Terrier)